THE UNSTUCK PROCESS

 Your executive team will work through a series of exercises designed to help you assess your staff leaders on character, chemistry, competence and culture-shaping behaviors, as well as identify capacity to lead at higher levels.
 You will map out plans to help all your leaders take their next steps.

-Overnight, your consultant will process your destination structure and then present several potential organizational chart drafts, including suggested implementation phases and how to organize the work.
-On day two, your executive team will review the first drafts and work together to tweak the suggested structure, dig into specific roles, process who will be affected, look for gaps, and identify a potential schedule for rolling out changes in phases.
+Your consultant will help you process your destination structure and then present several potential organizational chart drafts, including suggested implementation phases and how to organize the work.
+Your executive team will review the first drafts and work together to tweak the suggested structure, dig into specific roles, process who will be affected, look for gaps, and identify a potential schedule for rolling out changes in phases.

 This is a customized, collaborative experience for your team to process staffing and structure changes in real-time with your consultant.

-Within two weeks after the onsite, your consultant will provide a summary of the structure and core actions that were identified from the onsite visit.
-Since you started this work together, there won’t be any surprises.
-You’ll have a comprehensive plan to begin implementing.
+Within two weeks, your consultant will provide a summary of the structure and core actions that were identified.
+Since you started this work together, there won’t be any surpri